sdameer/Customer-Churn-Prediction/README.md

    ```

 ## Usage
-1. Launch the app locally using the steps above or access the deployed version at [Deployed App URL](#).
+1. Launch the app locally using the steps above or access the deployed version at [click-here](customer-churn-sdameer01streamlit.app)
-2. Upload a CSV file containing customer data.
+2. Enter your data
 3. Click on the "Predict" button to view the churn predictions.
-4. Download the results for further use.